wuciawe/wuciawe.github.io/_posts/2019-01-10-notes-on-reinforcement-learning-approximate-p2.md

 weights of the network.

-An immediate advantage of selecting actions according to the softmax in action preferences is that the approximate policy can approach a deterministic policy, whereas with ε-greedy action selection over action values there is always an $$\epsilon$$ probability of selecting a random action.
+An immediate advantage of selecting actions according to the softmax in action preferences is that the approximate policy can approach a deterministic policy, whereas with $$\epsilon$$-greedy action selection over action values there is always an $$\epsilon$$ probability of selecting a random action.
 Of course, one could select according to a softmax over action values, but this alone would not allow the policy to approach a deterministic policy.
 Instead, the action-value estimates